nimaid/LPHK/README.md

 WAIT_UNPRESSED
 RELEASE (argument 1)
 ```
-If this is used, all other lines in the file must either be whitespace or comments.
-In addition, it must be on the very first line.
+If this is used, all other lines in the file must either be blank lines or comments.

 ### Comments [[Table of Contents]](https://github.com/nimaid/LPHK#table-of-contents)
 Any line that starts with a dash `-` will be considered a comment, and will be ignored by the syntax validator/script parser.
-If a header is used, a comment cannot come before the header, as those must be on the first line, always.
+Useful to add notes for yourself or others!

 ### Commands List [[Table of Contents]](https://github.com/nimaid/LPHK#table-of-contents)
 Commands follow the format: `COMMAND arg1 arg2 ...`.
 Scripts are just a text file with newlines separating commands.